 Reference left view

 We can generate multi-view videos by decoding the whole frame matrix.
-We can fix time and change views (spatial direction, first two sequences), or view the scene from different camera perspectives (time direction, last two sequences).
+We can fix the time and change the views (spatial direction, first two sequences), or view the scene from different camera perspectives (time direction, last two sequences).

 Reference left view